Chris Carmichael (musician)

+Chris Carmichael (born July 6, 1962) is an American musician, arranger and composer.

+Biography

-Chris Carmichael is a musician and arranger born in San Antonio, Texas on July 6, 1962.
+Carmichael was born in San Antonio, Texas.
 The son of an Air Force fighter pilot, he moved extensively before taking up the violin while living in Hampton, Virginia.
 After moving to Bowling Green, Kentucky in 1975, he entered into more formal training - studying violin with Western Kentucky University professor Betty Pease (a former student of Ivan Galamian) for eight years.
 While in the university environment, he also studied music theory, composition, orchestral and chamber performance under teachers; Dr. David Livingston (a former student of composer Roy Harris), Vsevolod Lezhnev, (principal cellist with the Moscow Philharmonic and Pittsburgh Symphony orchestras) and Leon Gregorian (head of Michigan State University's conducting program).

 After his formal training, he began a career as a touring musician for various artists in several genres including outlandish entertainers Joe Savage and Jason D. Williams (RCA).

 After moving to Nashville, Tennessee in the late 1980s, his group Fifteen Strings—a hard rock band—landed a record deal with Atlantic Records in New York City.
 A few years later, he signed as a staff writer for Warner/Chappell in New York, but remained a Nashville resident.

 In the early 1990s, Carmichael transitioned into full-time studio work and arranging.
 His orchestral arrangements have been performed by major groups such as the Boston Pops Orchestra.